Impressive side dish is both beautiful and delicious!

 One of the things I love most about the Farmers’ Feast project (and about visiting farmers’ markets in general) is that it gets me working with new-to-me ingredients.
 This month, the sunchokes and Delicata squash included in my mystery basket from the Ottawa Farmers’ Market were the springboard for this dish.
 While I’d enjoyed sunchokes before, I’d never prepared them.
 These yummy tubers are also called Jerusalem artichokes (though they have nothing to do with Israel or artichokes) and are a member of the sunflower family.
 Before this week, I hadn’t even heard of Delicata squash, aptly named for its delicate skin, edible when cooked.
 You can prepare this dish with other varieties of squash or pumpkin, but I don’t recommend eating their rinds.
 As for the cheese, while Canreg Station Farm‘s Bee Balm cheese is absolutely delightful, Fontina would be an appropriate substitution.
 Aside from its stupendous flavour and attractive presentation, this dish is also a winner in my books because it can be prepared up to 2 days ahead then baked just before serving.
 It would make an impressive appetizer or lovely side dish.

-- Salty Don’s Smoked Bison Salt (or seasoned salt and pepper)
+- few pinches Salty Don’s Smoked Bison Salt (or salt and pepper)

 - 3 tablespoons (45 mL) unsalted butter, divided